Per48edjes/Anduril-Case-Study/questions/clarifying_questions.md

     - e.g., anything notable about this period in particular,
     - etc.

+- Do we expect reporting cadence for tower-metric pairs to be similar or do some towers report some metrics at varying frequencies?

-- Are patterns of nullity (missing data) simply a consequence of this being a take-home assignment or actual reporting from real towers over the reporting period?
+- Are patterns of [nullity](https://lookerstudio.google.com/s/i0CJkONr1kE) (missing data) simply a consequence of this being a take-home assignment or actual reporting from real towers over the reporting period?
     - e.g., only Tower D has "bonus" metrics,
     - e.g., towers B, C, D have missing data for about three-quarters of the 30 second measurement intervals in the same places,
     - e.g., towers C, D not reporting any satellite info,